crazy-cat-crypto/3d-mapping-explorer-robot/Simple_Explanation.md

 **Input:** From arduino takes how many signals for much much time did each wheels get?, whats the battery power at that time?

-**Processing:** Calculates (x,y) position of the robot considerating for how much speed and time did each wheels moved.
+**Processing:** Calculates (x,y) position of the robot considerating for how much speed and time did each wheels moved considerating the battery power for each case.

 **Output:** To SENSOR GEOMETRY